tekktrik/issue-labeled-ping/README.md

-# Simple Issue Label Ping
+# Simple Issue Labeled Ping

 Notify a user when an issue gets a specific label applied.